marwan-nabil/playground/README.md

 # Random C programs
-a collection of small programs and discarded projects.
+a collection of small programs and non-active projects.